1921: The Tulsa Race Massacre

 Image Source: Library of Congress

 The final death toll ranges from 50 to 300.
 Investigators have found mass graves of Black victims and unidentifiable remains.
-The mob destroyed 35 blocks of homes and businesses and caused $1.5 million in damages.
+The mob destroyed 35 blocks of homes and businesses and caused an estimated $1.5 million in damages.
 The riots displaced around 10,000 Black residents.
-The local government in charge of rebuilding the neighborhood used this opportunity to destroy evidence of the attack (Tulsa Race Riot, 2001).
+The local government in charge of rebuilding the neighborhood used this opportunity to destroy evidence of the attack (Oklahoma Commission, 2001).
 The Tulsa Race Massacre fits into the greater pattern of White mob justice that controlled America in the early 20th century.

 Watch